INN/Google-Analytics-Popular-Posts/docs/index.md

 # Google Analytics Popular Posts

-## An Analytics plugin for WordPress
+## An Analytics Plugin for WordPress

 ---